wbarobinson/universe/design_pattern_desicions.md

 #On the absence of transfers
 It would have been trivial to implement a transfer ownership function, but the desire was not to cast creators as owners.
 This is doubly the case by virtue of everyone's ability to destroy another else's poem from the array of poems.

+#On the absence of a circuit breaker
+The entire point of the project is to keep it alive forever.
+Circuit breakers do not prevent any risk and introduce an unwanted function instead.